spamegg1/modern-systems-scala-native/README.md

 }
 ```

 We can no longer do this, as these classes are declared `final`.
-We must use the companion object's `fromScalaFunction[...]` method instead:
+We must use the companion object's `fromScalaFunction[...]` method instead (which is nicer, since we don't have to remember that we have to implement `def apply`):

 ```scala
 val byCount = CFuncPtr2.fromScalaFunction[Ptr[Byte], Ptr[Byte], Int](